Go Nawaz Go: Cultural influence

 Inspired by the slogan, a game named Go Nawaz Go was released on the Google Play Store featuring a bat-wielding Imran Khan chasing a Nawaz Sharif.
 Many songs have been written dedicating the slogan which are regularly played in rallies.
-One such official song of Go Nawaz Go which is sung by Axis band Pakistan break the record of most viewed song for the Go Nawaz Go Campaign.
+One such official song of Go Nawaz Go which is sung by break the record of most viewed song for the Go Nawaz Go Campaign.

 The official website of Indian Prime Minister Modi was hacked by Pakistani hackers and put "Go Nawaz Go" slogan on the main page to protest while in another major website hack of Pakistan's Foreign Ministry, Nawaz Sharif was shown as Shrek and balled as "Go Ganja Go", "Go Tind Go" and "Go Kadu Go".
 The slogan also became one of the most used hashtags of the year on social media in Pakistan.

 "Go Nawaz Go" campaign on currency bills was launched as well.
 Minister of Finance, Ishaq Dar and State Bank of Pakistan condemned the campaign of writing the political slogan on currency notes.